Hindram/nd00333-capstone/nd00333-capstone-master/starter_file/README.md

 https://www.kaggle.com/mathchi/diabetes-data-set

 ### Task
-Predict the "Outcome" column based on the input features, either the patent has diabetes or not.
+Predict the "Outcome" column based on the input features, either the patient has diabetes or not.

 The dataset has nine features as follow:
 - Pregnancies: Number pregnancy times (int).